aaronfbianchi/LSaO-visualizer/README.md

 Building from source
 ---------------------
-Being a python program, you'll need some libraries: (You'll probably have most of them already just by having python anyway)
+Being a Python program, you'll need some libraries:
 * tkinter
 * numpy
 * scipy
 * subprocess
 * os
 * webbrowser
+* cx_Freeze (for building from Linux)

+You'll probably have most of them already just by having Python anyway.
+If there's any you don't have, you can install them with PIP: pip install [LIBRARY_NAME]